vygr/ChrysaLisp/doc/ASSIGNMENT.md

 ## VP Assignment operators

-You can add operators to your parameters that assignment will emit effective address or resource binding instructions.
+You can add operators to your parameters that assignment will emit effective address or resource binding instructions for.

 ```
 	(assign '((& r0 6)) '(r1))